NaotoKubota/Shiba/doc/MANUAL.md

 #### Files in `results/splicing`

 - `PSI_*.txt`: Results of differential splicing analysis.
-- `PSI_matrix.txt`: PSI values for all samples or groups and events.
+- `PSI_matrix_[sample,group].txt`: PSI values of each event for all samples or groups.
 Blank cells indicate that the event did not pass the minimum read count threshold.
 - `summary.txt`: Numbers of the differentially spliced events for each splicing and event type.

 <details>